jshuadvd/hacks-n-notes/computer-science/information_theory.md

 ## information transmission

-- - Symbol rate: how many symbols transferred per second eg. a bitrate.
+- Symbol rate: how many symbols transferred per second eg. a bitrate.
 Also known as Baud
--
+- Difference: how many differences per symbol